uvarc/rc-website/README.md

 ### Events Data

-The "Training" widget and workshops page are both fed from `static/data/events.csv`.
-They are updated when the site is published (by hand) or every 24 hours by a cron job.
+The "Training" widget and workshops page are both fed from the `events.csv` hosted in Rivanna.
+These events are updated in the site whenever it is published (by hand) or every 24 hours by a cron job.

 ### Automated Builds